Win Tickets to AMPLIFY 2017 and Qualify to Win a 2017 Jeep Cherokee

-This week we’re hooking you up with tickets to AMPLIFY 2017 featuring Steve Aoki, Krewella, Kiiara, Grandtheft & VenessaMichaels, March 18th at The Shrine.
+This week we’re hooking you up with tickets to AMPLIFY 2017 featuring Steve Aoki, Yellow Claw, Krewella, Kiiara, Grandtheft & VenessaMichaels, March 18th at The Shrine.

 If you win, you’re automatically qualified to win a 2017 Jeep Cherokee, with award winning capability, technology and safety features.
 It’s the complete package.